1867

 After 24 years of safe and reliable service, including war service

 carrying troops, and four major refittings, Olympic is retired.
-She
+She has

-miles, and earned the nickname "Old Reliable."
+earned the nickname "Old Reliable."

 1980